lifning/propolis/seg-fault.md

 ...
 ```

-This code is from a tokio task trying to a write FramebufferUpdate message to a TcpStream
+This code is from a tokio task trying to a write FramebufferUpdate message to a TcpStream between the server and the client.
 I took a look at the assembly of the function where it died to get a better
 sense of what it was doing (I used the command `dis` instead of `::dis` because
 mdb didn't like the dollar signs